AidanBakerNHS/SteamAppDataVisulisation/README.md

 [![Interactive Bubble Chart](/Assets/SteamVisPreview.PNG)](https://aidanbakernhs.github.io/SteamAppDataVisulisation/Steam_Games_Per_Year_Estimated_Owners.html)

 🖱️ Click the image to be taken to the interactable visulisation.
 Click on a bubble to zoom in.

+A D3 package created by Mike Bostock (2023) was used to support in the creation of this visual. (https://observablehq.com/@d3/zoomable-circle-packing)

 ## Machine Learning